 He remembered how she would just sit there.
 Whether it be Summer, Winter, Autumn or Spring, she sat there.
 Regulus couldn't help but feel a hint of despair as he watched her, the hedge hiding himself from her.

-.
+She's yuck, he could remember himself repeating in his head, she's icky, yucky, gross.
 Regulus watched as she took out a crumpled piece of parchment out of her coat pocket, a watery frown as she read through it.
 Regulus took out his own letter from his older brother and looked from it to her.
 His face portrayed shock as he saw tears begin to roll down her white cheeks.

 “You promised!” she sobbed to herself, startling Regulus as he thought she was talking to him.
 But of course, she was talking about Sirius.
 Sirius who didn't write back anymore.
 Regulus watched with innocent surprise as she ripped the piece of parchment up into tiny little pieces and threw them in the air, letting it fly away with the wind.